Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Cargoroo.md

 - Cargoroo offers data of all vehicles
 - Cargoroo does not offer 'vehicle type' in their data feed yet

 The current status is 'usable though needs improvement'.
-As soon as vehicle type is included in the datafeed, the status will be _🟢 Perfect_.
+As soon as vehicle type is included in the datafeed, the status will be 🟢 Perfect.

 ## Improvements to make